mfatihercik/errless/README.md

 ErrLess is a Go library that brings the simplicity and elegance of the proposed GoLang 2.0 error handling to Go developers **today**.
-Inspired by the draft design for error handling in Go 2.0
+Inspired by the draft design and ["try proposal"](https://github.com/golang/proposal/blob/master/design/32437-try-builtin.md) for error handling in Go 2.0

 ## Error Handling — Problem Overview